 Narrowing Down the Results

 At 23andMe they don’t test the full mitochondrial DNA sequence (FMS) like they do at Family Tree DNA.
 For family history purposes, you really want the FMS to help you narrow down your maternal line connection to others.
-But 23andMe does provide your haplogroup, or deep ancestral group.
+But 23andMe does provide your haplogroup, otherwise known as your deep ancestral group.
 These groups are named with a letter/number combination.
 My mom is W1 and we noticed that Tom is also W1.

 This meant that my mom and Tom share a direct maternal line – or put another way, Tom’s mother’s mother’s mother was the same as my mom’s mother’s mother’s mother.
 That means there is only one couple out of the four possible couples that could connect my mom to Tom: his direct maternal line ancestor Marianna Huck, and her husband Michael Wetzstien.